TrimAgency/ios-starter/README.md

 Navigate to the projects root.
 From the terminal type: `pod install`

+Open Xcode and build the project.

 ## Setting up a new project

+1. Change the project name.

 ## Configuration Environments